Vlad the Impaler – Blood Prince of Wallachia (2002)

 The encounters are described abstractly, but since the encounters derive most of their complexity from the situation (i.e you must find a way to take Maria back to the Church but she has no intention of leaving) then any tactical complexity requiring a map.
 I am pretty damn sure this thing works as written, and for once that’s a compliment.

 Vlad the Impaler is a last, whooping hurrah in this series of Avalanche Medieval adventures.
 Sure the performers are drunk, the stage is littered with used hypodermic needles and the gitarist barely remembers his tunes, but damn it they are playing Smoke on the Water and that’s MY SONG.

-To sum it all up, the Campaign setting itself is interesting but requires fleshing out, the introduction of the Grievous Harm rules represents an unnecessary gremlin bugaboo and the prestige classes are nice but rather superfluous but damn it if I didn’t get another taste of some Damn Fine historical adventure involving history’s greatest Badass.
+To sum it all up, the Campaign setting itself is interesting but requires fleshing out, the introduction of the Grievous Harm rules represents an unnecessary gremlin bugaboo to a perfectly wholesome combat system and the prestige classes are nice but rather superfluous but damn it if I didn’t get another taste of some Damn Fine historical adventure involving history’s greatest Badass.

 I consider this a sort of soft training for the posts to come because I hereby solemnly swear that I WILL be reviewing the Transylvannia Chronicles for Vampire the Masquerade, and god save my soul.
 I just can’t quit you Vlad.
 6.5 out of 10.
 The adventure is pretty awesome but the campaign setting is more of a historical primer with very little in the way of hooks, locations or important NPCs.
 Read it as an unusually long introduction so you can deliver one hell of an ending to a damn fine trilogy of historical adventures on a system that is almost comically unsuited for it, even if the conversion was any good.
 Pray for a Runequest conversion that will never come or dust off your GM Mittens and let the homebrew flow.
 What a time to be alive!